roybrouwer/lightning-talks-firebase/README.md

 ### Enable Authentication

 Go to the authentication and enable the "Email/Password" method.
 After enabling the method, click on the "Users" tab and create a new user.

+## Deploy to Firebase hosting

+### Install Firebase CLI

+Run in `npm i -g firebase-tools` in your terminal

+### Init Firebase tools

+In you Angular project run `firebase init`.
+Select "Hosting" and pick you project from the existing projects. (if it's the first time you use firebase tools, you have to login)

+### Build Angular app

+Run `ng build` like you would normally build your Angular app.

+### Deploy to the web

+Deploy your project to the web by running `firebase deploy`.